How to invest in the future and innovation without spending hours poring over portfolios.

 You want to do good in the world, but as an individual contributor it’s hard to make a recognizable impact.
 Through investing, you can potentially make that difference by assisting large companies in their ventures to push progressive change.
 That’s where Swell Investing comes in.
 With a relatively low minimum to open an account, this company keeps investing simple, socially-conscious and affordable.

-The team behind Swell Investing vets potential companies for each portfolio and revisits them on a quarterly basis to ensure they continue to meet the set standards.
-Portfolios are ruled by algorithms, or rule-based investment as it’s called on the site, which are managed by the Swell Investing team.
+The team behind this robo-advisor vets potential companies for each portfolio and revisits them on a quarterly basis to ensure they continue to meet the set standards.
+Here’s how it works:

 What are the benefits of Swell Investing?

 Robo-advisors like Swell have become increasingly popular in recent years, but here’s what sets this company apart from the rest: